 Dr. Bernadette Musetti, Associate Professor and Director of Liberal Studies at Loyola Marymount University, has devoted her career to learning about and creating more equity and access to education for ELL students.
-Join us in our upcoming edWebinar as Dr. Musetti shares how digital language learning:
+In this edWebinar, Dr. Musetti shares how digital language learning:

 - Affects a given student’s ELL educational trajectory

 - Provides feedback on language production and progress